- Specialist Musculoskeletal Physiotherapy

 The aim is to restore normal and pain free function with the use of manual physical treatments including joint mobilisation, massage, electrotherapy, joint manipulation and exercises complemented by advice and education.

-People who benefit from physiotherapy can range from athletes recovering from an injury, a worker rehabilitating from a back injury to the older person coping with the ageing process.
+At Waverley Park Physiotherapy Centre we see a range of clients who benefit from physiotherapy including athletes recovering from an sporting injury, a worker rehabilitating from a back injury to young people suffering growing pains to the older person coping with the ageing process.

 Specialist Musculoskeletal Physiotherapists have undertaken advanced, intensive training, have studied the latest evidence-based research and undergone rigorous examinations to be awarded fellowship in the Australian College of Physiotherapists (FACP).